Xilinx/mlir-air/programming_examples/passthrough/README.md

 //
 //===----------------------------------------------------------------------===//-->

-# Passthrough Kernel:
+# Passthrough Designs:

-This example, called "Passthrough", demonstrates a simple MLIR-AIR implementation for copying a vector of bytes.
+This set of passthrough designs demonstrates a simple MLIR-AIR implementation for copying a vector of bytes.
 In this design, a single AIR worker core performs the memcpy operation on a vector with a default length `4096`.
 The copy operation is a `1024` element-sized subvector and is invoked multiple times to complete the full copy.
 The example consists of three methods of doing this: [`passthrough_dma`](./passthrough_dma) which uses DMA for data movement and a simple per-element copy operation, [`passthrough_channel`](./passthrough_channel) which uses channels for data movement and the same simple per-element copy operations, and [`passthrough_kernel`](./passthrough_kernel) which calls an external function that performs a vectorized copy operation on the subvector.

 ## Source Files Overview